rttliu/STA207Project/README.md

 - `data/` – raw and processed datasets
 - `code/` – scripts for data cleaning, modeling, and analysis
-- `report/` – Quarto/R Markdown files for the final report
+- `report/` – R Markdown files for the final report
 - `output/` – generated figures and results

 ## Reproducibility